ahmedshafiq12/Egyptian-Arabic-Virtual-Assistant/README.md

 As we said, Hakeem is an Egyptian-Arabic Virtual Assistant based on two AI models: Emotion Classification and Automatic Speech Recognition (ASR).
 The Emotion Classification model is designed to classify facial images into seven emotion categories using the FER2013 dataset.
 The ASR model utilizes the HuBERT Model for Arabic speech recognition.
 The project's ultimate goal is to develop an AI assistant that can interact with users through video and text inputs.

 **Emotion Classification**
 Hakeem's Emotion Classification model is trained on the FER2013 dataset, which contains facial images labeled with seven emotion categories.
-The model is capable of accurately classifying unseen facial images into the following emotions: Anger, Disgust, Fear, Happiness, Sadness, Surprise, and Neutral.
+The model can accurately classify unseen facial images into the following emotions: Anger, Disgust, Fear, Happiness, Sadness, Surprise, and Neutral.

 **Automatic Speech Recognition (ASR)**
 Hakeem employs the HuBERT Model for Arabic speech recognition.
 The ASR model is trained to transcribe spoken Arabic language into text.
 It undergoes a two-stage training process, starting with pre-training on a large corpus of Egyptian Arabic text data to learn language patterns and nuances.
 It is then fine-tuned on a smaller dataset specific to the ASR task.